myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Select the Data type and the Units to be used for the widget.
 For example, a map of GPS devices might have Data type of Location and Units of GPS coordinates.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the Map code for this widget to your Arduino, click the **Sketch File** button to open the [(Coming Soon) Map Widget sketch file](https://github.com/myDevicesIoT/CayenneArduinoSamples/).
-See Using [Sketch Files](#using-sketch-files-arduino) for more information on customizing and using sketch files.
+If you haven’t already uploaded the Map code for this widget to your Arduino, click the **Sketch File** button to open the <a href="https://github.com/myDevicesIoT/CayenneArduinoSamples/" target="_blank">(Coming Soon) Map Widget sketch file</a>.
+See Using [Sketch Files](#sketch-files-using-sketch-files) for more information on customizing and using sketch files.

 **Step 2: Add Widget** <br/>
 After filling in each of the fields for your widget, click the **Add Widget** button and the widget will be added to your dashboard.<br/><br/>